-Have your pie for breakfast with this strawberry streusel-topped baked oatmeal!
+Have your pie for breakfast with this streusel-topped strawberry baked oatmeal!
+Nutritious, filling and delicious!

 - 2 cups old fashioned oats